 The online bachelor of science (B.S.) in criminology and criminal justice teaches both theoretical and applied aspects of the discipline.

 - Courses in the online degree in criminology and criminal justice cover the criminal justice system, criminal behavior, criminal law, criminal justice administration, and the relationship of these topics to the larger society.
-The department offers specialized symposia on current topics of interest, and requires all students to participate in internships with criminal justice agencies.
+The School of Criminology and Security Studies offers specialized symposia on current topics of interest, and requires all students to participate in internships with criminal justice agencies.

 - In addition to the major in criminology and criminal justice, students receive a liberal arts education, which will equip them with effective communication skills, critical thinking abilities, and the preparation necessary to be a successful criminal justice professional and a contributing citizen of the United States and the world community.

-- The Department of Criminology and Criminal Justice is multi-disciplinary, with faculty who hold doctorates in criminal justice, jurisprudence, sociology, and psychology.
+- The School of Criminology and Security Studies is multi-disciplinary, with faculty who hold doctorates in criminal justice, jurisprudence, sociology, and psychology.
 Faculty members also have experience as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.
-The department sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.
+The School sponsors a chapter of Lambda Alpha Epsilon, the national criminal justice professional fraternity.

 - The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

-- The Criminology and Criminal Justice Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The Criminology and Criminal Justice Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.